deathworlders/online/content/books/deathworlders/chapter-87-waves-on-the-horizon.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 87
+*The Deathworlders* will continue in chapter 88: The Turning Gears